fwenzel/fredericiana/site/_posts/2013-01-31-cruise-control-ux.md

 ![Cruise control 1: 4 flat buttons](/media/2013/cruise1.jpg)

 Four flat buttons.
 There's a little bar in between so you find them blindly, but no indication what each button means.
 Until you remember (so, perhaps: never), you have to look down to press exactly the right button at the right time.
-If you hit the wrong one (*reset* instead of *set*!), your car might speed up madly instead of holding the current speed.
+If you hit the wrong one (*resume* instead of *set*!), your car might speed up madly instead of holding the current speed.
 Or you'll have to slam your breaks because you failed to find the *cancel* button quickly enough.

 This is just all around bad and potentially dangerous UI design.